VIAC vs Finpension 3a – Which is the best third pillar for 2024?

 Both companies let you invest up to 99% in stocks.

+Both companies differ in what they do with the money not invested in stocks.
+At Finpension, only 1% is kept in cash.
+The rest is invested in bonds.
+With VIAC, you can decide between keeping it in bonds or cash.
 Some people dislike bonds because they yield negative interest for a few years.
-However, they are currently earning more than cash again.
-So, it is a matter of timing.
-Nevertheless, it is good that VIAC lets you hold cash should you wish it.
+However, bonds are currently earning more than cash again, so it is a matter of timing.
+Nevertheless, it is good that VIAC lets you hold cash should you wish to.
+However, with Finpension, you can invest in a money market fund.
+A money market fund is similar to cash and would yield the same.

 Custom Strategies

 Looking at what advanced investors can do with custom strategies is always good.
-So, we compare VIAC vs FInpension 3a on that point.
+So, we compare VIAC vs Finpension 3a on that point.

 Both third pillars let you choose a custom strategy.